FBI allegedly paid KY Geek Squad employees to search for child porn

 "My first reaction was it's not right," Fleischaker said.

-He said the ends can’t justify the means when it comes to the law.
+He also said the end can’t justify the means when it comes to the law.

-“It's not a technicality.
-It's a constitutional right,” he said.
-“It's like saying if you're guilty, I can do whatever to prove you're guilty."
+"It's not a technicality," he said.
+"It's a constitutional right.
+It's like saying if you're guilty, I can do whatever to prove you're guilty."

 The question is whether the images were searched for or just found, which is legal.